wpbackoffice/woocommerce-api-lockdown/readme.txt

 3. Select any users specific restrictions
 4. Click update that that's it.

-What Happens when a Restricted User Tries to Gain Access If a user tries to access a section they don't have access to they will simply get a Authentication Error.
+What Happens when a Restricted User Tries to Gain Access?

+If a user tries to access a section they don't have access to they will simply get a Authentication Error.

 [Plugin's Official Documentation and Support Page](http://wpbackoffice.com/plugins/woocommerce-api-lockdown/)